spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/1-creating-a-cluster.md

 lets you choose among many options, so you can pick the one that you are most comfortable using.

-All our testing is done against [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) as well as [Pivotal Container Service](https://pivotal.io/platform/pivotal-container-service/).
+All of our testing is done against [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) as well as [Pivotal Container Service](https://pivotal.io/platform/pivotal-container-service/).
 GKE is